Strolling through the streets of Bologna and Modena means reliving over two thousand years of history, with traces still visible from the Roman era.

 Tips

 It is an elegantly decorated Roman residence that illustrates the living standards of the local elites in the imperial period.
-The house, dating back to the first and third centuries AD, has mosaic floors, wall structures, remains of frescoes and domestic environments that give us an authentic glimpse of the everyday life of the time.
+The house, dating back to the first and third centuries AD, has mosaic floors, wall structures, remains of frescoes and domestic environments that give us an authentic glimpse of everyday life at that time.

 Curiosities